HyanBV/AI-news-app/README.md

 # AI-news-app

-Used ReactJS on this project
+Used ReactJS, and Alan API on this project!